 Please see FAQ's for further details.

 The type of permit available to you will depend on whether you are on the University payroll (ie you are paid every month by the University) or if you are non-payroll (ie you may be a sessional lecturer or you work for an agency).
-Your permit is specific to you and not your vehicle.
-Therefore if you change your car, or use another car if yours is unavailable, you can just move the permit from one vehicle to another without needing to notify the University.
+Your permit is specific to you and the permitted vehicle registrations you provide.
+Only one vehicle should be on campus at any one time.

-If you no longer require your parking permit, please confirm this in an email to email@example.com and return you current permit to University Reception in Chancellor's Building.
-We will then arrange for the monthly payment to be cancelled.
+If you no longer require your parking permit, please confirm this in an email to firstname.lastname@example.org and we will arrange for the monthly payment to be cancelled.

 You are eligible for a staff vehicle permit, even if you are not on the University’s payroll if: